tamucc-comp-bio/how_to/howto_organize_data.md

 A `README.md` file should occur in every dir and should describe the files and their contents.
 It's also a good idea to make a diagram, like Fig 2, describing the relationships among your data files and displaying that in the README.md.

 ---

+## Tracking Changes and Sharing Your Project with Git and GitHub

+All raw data files should be stored in your `git` repository in a directory named `data`.

+---